hyperledger/governance/charter.md

 a.
 Composition

 i.
 There shall be an annual nomination and election period for electing Contributors or Maintainers to the TSC.
 The TSC voting members shall consist of fifteen (15) elected Contributors or Maintainers chosen by the Active Contributors.
-An Active Contributor is defined as any Contributor who has had a contribution accepted into the codebase during the prior twelve (12) months.
+An Active Contributor is defined as any Contributor as defined in Section 4.b who has had a contribution accepted during the prior twelve (12) months.
 The TSC shall approve the process and timing for nominations and elections.

 b.
-TSC projects generally will involve Maintainers and Contributors:
+Technical projects overseen by the TSC involve Maintainers and Contributors:

 i.
-Contributors: anyone in the technical community that contributes code, documentation or other technical artifacts to the HLP codebase.
+Contributors: anyone in the technical community that contributes code, documentation, or other technical artifacts to a Hyperledger source code repository, wiki, or other official asset repository.

 ii.
-Maintainers: Contributors who have the ability to commit code and contributions to a project’s main branch on an HLP project.
+Maintainers: Contributors who have the ability to approve pull requests or commit code and contributions directly to a project’s source code repository.
 A Contributor may become a Maintainer by a majority approval of the existing Maintainers.

 c.
-Participation in HLP through becoming a Contributor and/or Maintainer is open to anyone.
+Participation in the Hyperledger Foundation through becoming a Contributor and/or Maintainer is open to anyone.
 The TSC may:

 i. establish work flows and procedures for the submission, approval and closure or archiving of projects,

 ii. establish criteria and processes for the promotion of Contributors to Maintainer status, and

-iii. amend, adjust and refine the roles of Contributors and Maintainers listed in Section 4.b., create new roles and publicly document responsibilities and expectations for such roles, as it sees fit.
+iii. amend, adjust, and refine the roles of Contributors and Maintainers listed in Section 4.b., create new roles and publicly document responsibilities and expectations for such roles, as it sees fit.

 d.
-The TSC shall elect a TSC Chair, who will also serve as a voting member of the Governing Board, and is expected to act as a liaison between the Governing Board and technical leadership of HLP.
+The TSC shall elect a TSC Chair, who will also serve as a voting member of the Governing Board, and is expected to act as a liaison between the Governing Board and technical leadership of the Hyperledger Foundation.

 e.
 Responsibilities: The TSC is responsible for:

-i. coordinating the technical direction of HLP;
+i. coordinating the technical direction of the Hyperledger Foundation;

 ii. approving project proposals (including, but not limited to, incubation, deprecation and changes to a project’s charter or scope) in accordance with a project lifecycle document to be developed, approved and maintained by the TSC;

-iii. designating Top Level Projects;

-iv. creating sub-committees or working groups to focus on cross-project technical issues or opportunities;
+iii. creating sub-committees or working groups to focus on cross-project technical issues or opportunities;

-v. communicating with external and industry organizations concerning Project technical matters;
+iv. communicating with external and industry organizations concerning related technical matters;

-vi. appointing representatives to work with other open source or standards communities;
+v. appointing representatives to work with other open source or standards communities;

-vii. establishing community norms, workflows or policies for releases;
+vi. establishing community norms, workflows, or policies for releases;

-viii. discussing, seeking consensus, and where necessary, voting on technical matters relating to the code base that affect multiple projects; and
+vii. discussing, seeking consensus, and where necessary, voting on technical matters relating to the code base that affect multiple projects; and

-ix. establishing election processes for Maintainers or other leadership roles in the technical community that are not within the scope of any single project.
+viii. establishing election processes for Maintainers or other leadership roles in the technical community that are not within the scope of any single project.

 **5. Marketing Committee**